-Updated from Table 1: Surface water ecological status/potential in the South Western District on p.
-12 of the draft Plan
+Updated from Table 1: Surface water ecological status/potential in the Western District on p.
+21 of the draft Plan

-The results show that the majority of the waterbodies in the SWRBD are within the high, good or moderate classifications.
-A summary of water body status in the SWRBD is provided in Figure 5.7.
-Based on the current water status results, 47% of the rivers, 72% of the lake area, 46% of the transitional water area and 90% of the coastal waterbody area in the SWRBD will need to have their status improved to meet the requirements of the WFD.
+The results show that the majority of the river water bodies in the WRBD are within the good to moderate classifications.
+A summary of the WRBD's water status is provided in Figure 5.7.
+Lake water bodies are mostly of good to moderate status; transitional water bodies seem generally to be of a high to moderate status, while coastal water bodies are of either of high, good or unknown status.
+Based on the current water status results 39% of rivers, 64.8% of the lakes and 29% of the transitional water bodies in the WRBD will need to have their status improved to meet the requirements of the WFD.
+All coastal water bodies within the WRBD were meeting the requirements of the WFD.